 I am an EU applicant but my exams are non-EU, how will I be assessed?

 Your qualifications will be compared to the Irish School-leaving examinations and an appropriate score arrived at.
 There is no formal agreement between the HEIs on non-EU qualifications.
-However, the relevant Admissions Officers for any course you have applied for will aim to arrive at an agreed score.
-If you wish to contact us we will be able to give you an indication of your score.
-However this will not be a final decision.
+However, Entry Requirements Criteria for EU/EFTA Applicants. contains an indication of levels required for minimum matriculation from 2023 onwards.

 When will I know if I've got a place?

 Offers to applicants being assessed on the basis of school-leaving qualifications issue following the release of the Irish Leaving Certificate results in mid-August with a reply date about a week later.
 If you expect to be away from home at that time please make sure to check the CAO website regularly.

 Please note: bookings for accommodation are taken in advance of offers.
 Please see the Residences website for details.